MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 Player Summary

-B/R's Zachary Rymer wrote an article earlier this week entitled: Paul Goldschmidt is MLB's Most Ignored Megastar
+B/R's Zachary Rymer wrote an article earlier this week entitled: Paul Goldschmidt is MLB's Most Ignored Megastar.

 He's absolutely right.